Tom Sharkey: Sharkey vs. Jeffries

 The two fought a memorable twenty-five round bout on November 3, 1899, in Coney Island, New York.
-The match was the first championship fight filmed for motion pictures, and was first indoor fight successfully filmed.
+The match was the first championship fight filmed for motion pictures, and was the first indoor fight successfully filmed.
 The lights required for the filming were so hot that they burned the hair from the top of both fighters' heads.

 Sharkey took the early lead when he battered the larger Jeffries, but Jeffries gained control of the fight in the later rounds and the bout was awarded to him.
 During this fight, Sharkey suffered a broken nose and two broken ribs, and his left ear swelled to the size of a grapefruit.

 Later life

-In 1938 he entered Laguna Honda Hospital in San Francisco, according to newspaper accounts, desperately ill.
+After retiring from boxing, Sharkey operated a saloon and worked as a night watchman and security guard.
+In 1938, he entered Laguna Honda Hospital in San Francisco, according to newspaper accounts, desperately ill.
 He died there in 1953 and is buried at Golden Gate National Cemetery in San Bruno, California.

 Professional boxing record

 All information in this section is derived from BoxRec, unless otherwise stated.